Skip to content

 What happens if a contributor withdraws consent after delivery?

 Contributors can withdraw consent at any time.
 For data still in our pipeline that has not been delivered, withdrawal triggers deletion within thirty days.
-For data already delivered to a client and contractually owned by that client, the contractual chain explains what the client can and cannot do, and we facilitate a deletion request to the client when withdrawal applies.
+For data already delivered to a client, EgoVista erases it from its own systems within thirty days and notifies the client of the request, in discharge of its notification obligation under Article 19 GDPR, so the client can give effect to it under its own GDPR procedure.
+EgoVista cannot guarantee an outcome that depends on the action of a third party, and Article 17(3) exceptions may apply on the client side.
 The contributor agreement documents both paths in plain language so no party is surprised.

 Are facial features completely removed or just blurred?

 Faces are blurred with a conservative Gaussian filter that prevents identification while keeping the body context intact for hand and object segmentation.
-The blur radius is calibrated to defeat off-the-shelf face recognition models on the anonymized frame, and we verify the result before any external API call.
-For projects with stronger anonymization needs, we can apply a stronger filter or a mask-and-fill technique, with documented impact on downstream annotation quality.
+The blur radius is calibrated to defeat off-the-shelf face recognition models on the pseudonymised frame, and we verify the result before any external API call.
+This facial blurring is a pseudonymisation measure (a security and data-minimisation step), not anonymisation: the processed video remains personal data because other identifiers may persist.
+For projects with stronger pseudonymisation needs, we can apply a stronger filter or a mask-and-fill technique, with documented impact on downstream annotation quality.

 Do you process any data outside the EU?

-No. Every step that handles personal data runs in the EU: storage on Cloudflare R2 in the EU region, segmentation inference on RunPod data centres in Amsterdam and Frankfurt, action labelling on Vertex AI in europe-west4 (Netherlands), database on Supabase EU.
-Email notifications are sent via Resend, with the email address being the only piece of personal data exposed to a US sub-processor, covered by Standard Contractual Clauses.
-The full data flow is documented in the privacy policy.
+No. Every step that handles personal data runs in the EU: object storage in the EU region, segmentation inference on EU-region GPU compute, action labelling on EU-region infrastructure, and an EU-region database.
+Email notifications are sent via a transactional email provider, with the email address being the only piece of personal data exposed to a US sub-processor, covered by the EU-U.S. Data Privacy Framework with Standard Contractual Clauses as a fallback.
+The full, dated list of sub-processors is published at egovista.app/legal/sub-processors and the data flow is documented in the privacy policy.

 Can you sign a DPA (Data Processing Agreement)?